 Instructions

-1. Make the Almond Flour Cookies: Preheat oven to 375 degrees F. Line rimmed baking pan with parchment paper.
-In medium bowl, stir almond flour, cinnamon, baking soda and salt until well combined.
+1. Make the Almond Flour Cookies: Preheat oven to 350 degres F. Line rimmed baking pan with parchment paper.
+In medium bowl, stir almond flour, baking powder and salt until well combined.

-2. In bowl of electric mixer fitted with paddle attachment, beat sugar and butter 2 to 3 minutes or until light and fluffy.
-Add eggs and vanilla; beat until well combined.
+2. In bowl of electric mixer fitted with paddle attachment, beat sugar and butter 2 minutes at medium speed or until well combined, scraping down sides of bowl occasionally.
+Add vanilla; beat until well combined.
+Scrape down sides and bottom of bowl.

-3. Add flour mixture and beat on low speed until just combined.
+3. Add flour mixture and beat on medium speed 1 to 2 minutes or until mixture comes together and forms a thick cookie dough.

-4. Drop batter by rounded tablespoons onto prepared pan.
-Transfer to oven and bake 9 to 11 minutes or until golden brown and set.
-Transfer cookies to wire cooling rack and cool completely before making rum balls.
+4. Form batter into tablespoon-size balls (13g if you are scaling), and place on prepared pan.
+You should have 15 balls.
+Lightly flatten with your fingers.
+Transfer to oven and bake 9 to 11 minutes or until bottoms of cookies are golden brown.
+Transfer pan to wire cooling rack and cool cookies on pan completely before making rum balls.
 Cookies can also be stored in zip-top bag at room temperature up to 2 days before making rum balls.

-7. Transfer rum balls to covered container and refrigerate 2 hours or until cold.
-Rum balls can be refrigerated for up to 1 week.
+8. Place rum balls on prepared plate and transfer to refrigerator 2 hours to firm up.
+Then, transfer rum balls to covered container and refrigerate up to 1 week.
 Serve chilled or at room temperature.

 Notes